Author Archives: Michael Stephens

 Blog Report #2 Graded

 Hey all – I have graded all of the Blog Report #2 posts in Canvas!
 Thanks for your hard work!
-I enjoyed reading about your communities and the connections you made to Fisher & Fulton aspects of ICs.
+I enjoyed reading about your communities and the connections you made to Fisher & Fulton’s aspects of ICs.
 Going forward, be sure to follow the Blog Report descriptions and helpers for each one.
-Leave time […]
+As we […]